 • Devices should be fully charged and are expected to run off their battery during the school day.
 Students should not expect teachers to make outlets available for charging during class and no student should disconnect other technology equipment to gain access to a power outlet.
 Additional batteries are recommended for devices that are not capable of running for an entire school day.

-Cell Phone UseCell Phone use is permitted on the DeMatha Campus from 7:30 a.m. to the end of the school day.
+Cell Phone UseCell Phone use on the DeMatha Campus from 7:30 a.m. to the end of the school day is restricted as follows:

 • Outside of the buildings: Students may text, make phone calls and be on their devices

 • Cafeteria: Students may text and be on their devices (no phone calls)